LSyM-UVEG/ANISE/README.md

 >> v16.14.0
 ```

+Note that you are free to install _Nodejs_ via the terminal as long as you install the good version (16.14.0).

 * **Git**
 1) Download the Windows installer of [Git](https://gitforwindows.org/)
 2) Execute the _.exe_ file and follow the _Git Setup_ instructions